 Shipping.
 Because of the wooden frame the shipping cost will be calculated at checkout.
 Please don't select the $5 option (which is for paper prints only).

 Time Frame.
 If the piece is in stock then shipping usually occurs within 4-6 business days.
 Out of stock pieces could take a few days longer.

 Limited Edition.
 Varies from 50 to 250 printed reproductions.
 Each are numbered and signed.

 Pricing.
-Standard sizes are $50 and $95.
-However, I can print in larger format - please contact me for more information.
+Standard sizes are $50, $95 and $225.
+However, I can print in custom format - please contact me for more information.
 Also, artist proofs or special editions will be priced higher.